Venus – Mars Aspects: Conjunct Sextile Trine Square Opposition

 These people are highly creative and generally are driven to express that creativity.
 Their passion for romance is often channeled into their creative output.
 For example, challenges in relationships may be a large part of the drive behind their poetry, music, or other art.

 Love and hate are very much mixed together for people with Venus square or opposition Mars in their birth charts.
 They are prone to love-hate relationships with others, likely because their passions are such that the old saying “there’s a fine line between love and hate” rings especially true.
-Some level of competitiveness, anger, frustration, or angst is present in their relationships with the opposite sex.
+Some level of competitiveness, anger, frustration, or angst is present in their romantic relationships.
 In some cases, abuse is present, either in the form of receiving or giving it.
 Although they are quick to anger, they are generally just as quick to forget about it.

 Interpretation sample from the Karmic Insight report — In this lifetime the erotic impulses of human love, desire, and sexual relationships are a highly charged focus of your attention.
 Expressing your sexual energies and personal magnetic attractiveness in ways that are loving and respectful or at least not harmful to yourself and others will be one of your issues.
 Dominating others through your sexuality or allowing yourself to be dominated in this way is also a theme.
 Dissonance or turbulence in intimate relationships, especially over differences in sexual drives or needs, must be handled with care.
 Expressing your passion in ways that are compatible with your own values and sense of beauty is the key here.